1/1st Btn 1914-1919

-So far the team running this website has located approximately 30 graves of men buried under Commonwealth War Graves Commission (CWGC) headstones marking them as unknown soldiers of the Cambridgeshire Regiment.
+The team running this website has located the graves of men buried under Commonwealth War Graves Commission (CWGC) headstones marking them as unknown soldiers of the Cambridgeshire Regiment.
 There are, of course, other Unknown British Soldiers found at the same map reference points as known Cambridgeshires and buried alongside them, so it is certainly possible some of them might be their missing comrades.

 Among the dead of the Cambridgeshire Regiment there had been three men who had never been recorded by the CWGC, even though they were proven casualties and listed as such in the publication ‘Soldiers Died in the Great War’.
 This was rectified by a member of this website team during the 1990s when he was able to get Pte Alfred Charles Hicks added to the Tyne Cot Memorial, and L/Sgt Edward Taylor and Pte Alfred Walter Waymen DCM added to the Ypres (Menin Gate) Memorial.